KahanMajmudar/block-dem-chains/README.md

 - Start the server `npm start`.
 - Voila! the server's up and running.
 Check the status of the server by going to the port mentioned in the `.env` file via localhost.
 Eg. `http://127.0.0.1:3000` :+1:.

+## Specifications

+### Node.js Base Server

+This backend server is made using Node.js and provides the connectivity to our [Frontend Repo](https://github.com/KahanMajmudar/block-dem-chains-frontend).
+The details to connect them are mentioned in the [README.md](https://github.com/KahanMajmudar/block-dem-chains-frontend/blob/master/README.md) of our frontend repository.

+### Smart Contract

+We're using Smart Contract to save the Post data corresponding to each User.

+Contract Attributes
+- CID (Content-Address Identifiers)
+- Type (of file)
+- Title (of Post)
+- Tag (of Post)
+- creation_time

+### User & Transaction Management

+The server uses MongoDB at the server side to keep track of the users and their corresponding Transactions which can be seen by going in the `View Transactions` Tab in our Frontend.
+### Mail Support - Authentication/Authorization

+The server is capable of authorising a user using their email address and provide them a verification link.